QuarkChain/bench_kvdb/doc/paper.md

-# Understanding the True Disk I/O Cost of KV Lookups in Blockchain Systems
+# Understanding the Practical Disk I/O Cost of KV Lookups in Blockchain Systems
 A Study of Pebble under Realistic Blockchain State Workloads

 ## Abstract
 Many blockchain analyses and performance models assume that key-value (KV) storage reads incur **O(log N)** disk I/O complexity, especially when using LSM-tree engines such as Pebble or RocksDB.
-This assumption is rooted in worst-case SST traversal across multiple levels, each involving Bloom filters, index blocks, and data blocks.
+This assumption is rooted in the worst-case scenario of SST traversal, where a lookup have to access multiple levels and, at each level, examine Bloom filters, index blocks, and data blocks.

-However, we find that this model does **not** reflect real-world behavior under realistic cache conditions.
+However, we find that this model does not reflect real-world behavior.
+In practice, caches often hold most filter and index blocks, which can significantly reduce I/Os.

-Through extensive controlled experiments across datasets from **22 GB → 2.2 TB** (200M → 20B keys), we find that:
+To understand the practical disk I/O behavior of LSM-based databases under realistic caching conditions, we conduct extensive controlled experiments using Pebble as a representative engine, spanning datasets from **22 GB to 2.2 TB** (**200M to 20B keys**), and find that:
-- Once **Bloom filters (excluding LLast, the last and deepest LSM level) and Top-Index blocks** fit in cache, **most negative lookups incur zero disk I/O**, and the I/Os per Get rapidly drops to ~2.
+- Once **Bloom filters (excluding [LLast](#llast)) and [Top-Index blocks](#top-level-index)** fit in cache, **most negative lookups incur zero disk I/O**, and the I/Os per Get operation rapidly drops to ~2.
-- When **all index blocks also fit in cache**, the I/Os per Get further converges to **~1.0–1.3**, largely independent of total database size.
+- When **all index blocks also fit in cache**, the I/Os per Get operation further converges to **~1.0–1.3**, largely independent of total database size.
 - Data block caching has only a marginal effect on overall I/O under pure random-read workloads.

 Overall, under sufficient cache, **Pebble exhibits effectively O(1) disk I/O behavior for random reads**,